UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 # 7. Kaleidoscope: Mutable Variables
-The previous chapters introduced the Kaleidoscope language an progressively implemented a variety of language features to make a fully featured, if not simplistic, functional programing language.
+The previous chapters introduced the Kaleidoscope language and progressively implemented a variety of language features to make a fully featured, if not simplistic, functional programing language.
 To a certain extent the choice of a functional language was a bit of a cheat.
-Generating LLVM IR for a functional language is really easy as functional languages map very easily into the LLVM native [SSA form](http://en.wikipedia.org/wiki/Static_single_assignment_form).
+Generating LLVM IR for a functional language is straight forward as functional languages map very easily into the LLVM native [SSA form](http://en.wikipedia.org/wiki/Static_single_assignment_form).
 While the SSA form is very useful for transformations and optimizations it is sometimes overwhelming to new users of LLVM.
 In particular it may seem like LLVM doesn't support imperative languages with mutable variables or that you need to convert all such languages into SSA form before generating LLVM IR.
 That is a bit of a daunting task that might scare off a number of users.
-THe good news is, there is no need for a language front-end to convert to SSA form directly.
-In fact it is generally discouraged!
-LLVM already has very efficient, and more importantly, well tested, support for converting to SSA form (Though how that works might be a bit surprising).
+The good news is, there is no need for a language front-end to convert to SSA form directly.
+In fact, it is generally discouraged!
+LLVM already has very efficient, and more importantly, well tested, support for converting to SSA form (though how that works might be a bit surprising).

 ## Mutable Variables in LLVM
-### Mutable Varibales vs. SSA, What's the big deal?
+### Mutable Variables vs. SSA, What's the big deal?
 Consider the following simple "C" code:
 ```C
 int G, H;